 Introduction

 Per- and polyfluoroalkyl substances (PFAS) are a class of emerging contaminants consisting of fluorinated compounds that make up several thousand chemicals.
-Due to the widespread use of some PFAS in consumer and commercial applications including firefighting foams and stain repellants for clothing and carpets, these chemicals are being detected in drinking water supplies, groundwater, surface water, landfill leachate, and air.
-Due to laboratory and epidemiological studies by federal health and environmental agencies, the U.S. Environmental Protection Agency (EPA) issued a Lifetime Health Advisory for two PFAS chemicals, perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS) established at 70 nanograms per liter (ng/L) (or parts per trillion (ppt)) in 2016.
-EPA also published a PFAS Strategic Roadmap in 2021, which may result in further actions from federal regulatory agencies.
+Due to their widespread use, including in consumer and commercial applications such as firefighting foams, stain repellants for clothing and carpets, and other sources, these chemicals are being detected in drinking water supplies, groundwater, surface water, landfill leachate, and air.
+As a result of more advanced laboratory analytical testing and epidemiological studies by federal health and environmental agencies, the U.S. Environmental Protection Agency (EPA) established a Lifetime Health Advisory Level (HAL) for two PFAS chemicals that have been most widely produced and studied, perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS), at 70 nanograms per liter (ng/L) (or parts per trillion (ppt)) in 2016.
+HALs are non-enforceable and non-regulatory advisories designed to provide technical information to states agencies and other public health officials on health effects, analytical methods, and treatment technologies associated with drinking water contamination.
+EPA also published a PFAS Strategic Roadmap in 2021.
+In May 2022 EPA calculated Regional Screening Levels for tap water for PFOA (6 ng/L), PFOS (4 ng/L), HFPO & HFPO-DA (6 ng/L), and PFBS (600 ng/L).
+On June 15, 2022, EPA published interim HALs for PFOA (0.004 ng/L) and PFOS (0.02 ng/L).
+EPA also published HALs for HFPO & HFPO-DA (10 ng/L) and PFBS (2,000 ng/L).

-Nevada Assembly Bill (AB) 97 that was passed in 2021 called for the establishment of a working group to study issues relating to environmental contamination resulting from PFAS in Nevada.
-The Nevada Division of Environmental Protection (NDEP) addressed this requirement through the development of a Working Group composed of representatives of interested state and local public agencies, academia, labor organizations, environmental groups, private industry and trade associations to support the development of the PFAS Action Plan for the State of Nevada.
-The purpose of the working group was to develop a Nevada PFAS Action Plan as defined in Sec.
-14.5.2 of AB 97 to assist the state in achieving the following five objectives:
+Nevada Assembly Bill AB 97 (AB 97) passed in 2021 called for the establishment of a working group to study issues relating to environmental contamination resulting from PFAS in Nevada.
+The purpose of the working group is to develop a Nevada PFAS Action Plan (Plan) as defined in Sec.
+14.5.2 of AB 97 that will assist the state in achieving the following five objectives:

 Evaluate the potential for environmental contamination in the State resulting from PFAS

 Determine the location and extent of potentially significant discharges or releases of PFAS in the State

 Compile information relating to existing federal, State and local actions and identify data gaps to monitor, contain and clean up environmental contamination resulting from PFAS

 Determine the potential points of exposure to PFAS for residents of the State

 Develop recommendations for state and local action to prevent releases, monitor drinking water sources, and contain and clean up environmental contamination resulting from PFAS

+The Nevada Division of Environmental Protection (NDEP) addressed this requirement through the development of a Working Group composed of representatives of interested state and local public agencies, academia, labor organizations, environmental groups, private industry, and trade associations to support the development of the PFAS Action Plan for the State of Nevada.

-The objective of the Nevada PFAS Action Plan is to synthesize input from the PFAS Working Group and other stakeholders as the first step in creating appropriate, consistent, concise, and collaborative approaches for addressing PFAS in Nevada.
+The overall objective of the Nevada PFAS Action Plan is to synthesize input from the PFAS Working Group and other stakeholders as the first step in creating appropriate, consistent, concise, and collaborative approaches for addressing PFAS in Nevada.
+This Plan is subject to changes in PFAS regulations promulgated either by EPA or NDEP.
+This Plan will be revised by NDEP as and when needed to reflect and incorporate such changes.

 Potential PFAS in Nevada

-This Section of the Action Plan summarizes the current data on environmental contamination from PFAS in the State, the location of potentially significant discharges/releases within the State, potential exposure to PFAS from these or other sources within the State, as well as potential future actions that could occur relative to PFAS in the State.
+This Section of the Action Plan summarizes the current data on environmental contamination from PFAS in the State, the location of potentially significant discharges/releases within the State, and potential exposure to PFAS from these or other sources within the State.

 Current Data Points

-The following subsections identify and summarize available and ongoing sources of data relative to PFAS within the State.
+The following subsections identify and summarize available and ongoing and potential sources of data relative to PFAS within the State.

 Third Unregulated Contaminant Monitoring Rule (UCMR 3): 2013 – 2015